tpawl/LiTE/README.md

 ```php
 <?php $this->foo; ?>
 ```
-This defines a template-variable with name foo.
+This defines a template-variable with name `foo`.